Analysis | The NFL’s top five Super Bowl contenders through five weeks

 There is still a lot of season left, but through five weeks, these are the five teams that have stood out the strongest as potential Super Bowl contenders:

 Kansas City Chiefs: Sunday’s loss to the Las Vegas Raiders was a major surprise.
 Coach Andy Reid has dominated the rivalry since coming to Kansas City.
 Raiders QB Derek Carr had been 0-6 playing at Arrowhead Stadium.
-For Vegas to come in and score 40 to pull off the win was a big upset, ending a 13-game winning streak, but it doesn’t change the fact that the Chiefs are the best team in the AFC.
+For Vegas to score 40 was a big upset and ended the Chiefs’ 13-game winning streak, but it doesn’t change the fact that Kansas City is the best team in the AFC.

 “We’ll learn from it,” safety Tyrann Mathieu said after the loss.
 “We won’t ever forget this day.”

 The Chiefs went into Baltimore and beat the Ravens by two scores.
 They handled New England, albeit without Cam Newton, with little problem.
-They stand at 4-1 and remain a step ahead of everyone else in the NFL because of Patrick Mahomes.
+They are 4-1 and remain a step ahead of everyone else in the NFL because of Patrick Mahomes.
 He’s the equalizer if any other part of the team slips.
 Next week’s game against a surprising AFC contender, the Buffalo Bills, will be fun to watch.

-Seattle Seahawks: No quarterback has had a start as good as Russell Wilson.
-He has 19 touchdown passes in five games, has completed 73 percent of his passes and is averaging nearly 9 yards per attempt.
-For the first five weeks, he has easily established himself as the MVP front-runner.
+Seattle Seahawks: Russell Wilson has 19 touchdown passes in five games, has completed 73 percent of his passes and is averaging nearly 9 yards per attempt, easily establishing himself as the MVP front-runner.
 Thanks to Wilson and a potent offense, the Seahawks have a great chance to be the NFC’s No. 1 seed.

-Seattle has gone 5-0 to start the year, all in non-division games.
+Seattle has started 5-0, all in non-division games.
 In its five remaining non-division games, it will face a challenge in Buffalo and then four teams with a 2-16-1 combined record.
 If the Seahawks can go 4-2 in the NFC West, they are looking at a possible 13-win season.

-Wilson was incredible against Sunday night in a 27-26 win over Minnesota.
+Wilson was incredible again Sunday night in a 27-26 win over Minnesota.
 He put together three touchdown drives in 113 seconds at the beginning of the third quarter, then led a 94-yard touchdown drive with less than two minutes left.

-In the meantime, second-year receiver D.K.
-Metcalf is putting up numbers in his first 21 games that are up there with Terrell Owens, Randy Moss, Calvin Johnson, Julio Jones and some of the best receivers in league history.
+In the meantime, second-year receiver DK Metcalf has put up numbers in his first 21 games that are comparable to those of Terrell Owens, Randy Moss, Calvin Johnson, Julio Jones and some of the best receivers in league history.

 Green Bay Packers: It sure looks as though the Seahawks and the Packers are battling for the NFC’s top seed.
 Sure, both teams have their issues on defense, but welcome to the NFL in 2020.
 No one is stopping Aaron Rodgers and the Green Bay offense.
 The Packers are scoring 38 points per game.
 Rodgers has 1,214 yards, 13 touchdowns and hasn’t thrown an interception.